Consensys/doc.orion/docs/Tutorials/TLS.md

 ### tlsclienttrust

 TLS trust mode for the client.
-The trust mode defines the servers to which the client connects.
+The trust mode defines the servers to which this node connects.
 Options:

 * `whitelist` - Nodes only connects to servers it has previously seen and have been added to `tlsknownservers`.
 New servers are not added to `tlsknownservers`.

 * `tofu` - Trust-on-first-use.
-Node only connects same server for any given host.
+Node only connects to the same server for any given host.
 This is similar to how OpenSSH works.

 * `ca` -  Node only connects to servers with a valid certificate and chain of trust to one of the system root certificates.
 Use the `SYSTEM_CERTIFICATE_PATH` environment variable to override the directory containing trusted root certificates.

+* `ca-or-whitelist` - Combination of `ca` and `whitelist`.

 * `ca-or-tofu` - Combination of `ca` and `tofu`.
 If a certificate is valid, it is always allowed and added to the `tlsknownservers` list.
 If it is self-signed, it is allowed only if it is the first certificate this node has seen for that host.

+* `insecure-record` - This node connects to any server, regardless of certificate, and is added to the `tlsknownservers` file.

+* `insecure-ca-or-record` - Combination of `ca` and `insecure-record`.

 * `insecure-no-validation` - Node connects to any server.
 Servers are added to the `tlsknownservers` file.